JesseBausell/acsPROCESS_INTERACTIVE/README.md

     appears on command window.
     f.
 To flag a single spectrum enter "y" in response to "Flag additional ACS readings? (y/n):" command window prompt.
 Enter "n" to skip this step completely.
-      If "y" is entered, prompt will say "Enter depth of data you want to flag: ".
-Flag the spectrum of interest by entering its index into the command window.
-An identical c depth profile will then appear indicating ONLY the flagged spectrum.
-Confirm selection with
+      If "y" is entered, prompt will read "Enter depth of data you want to flag: ".
+Enter the index of the spectrum of interest into the command window.
+You then will be asked to confirm or reject your selection ("y" or "n") while viewing it.
-      "y", reject with "n".
     g. acsPROCESS_INTERACTIVE repeats steps a-f for ac-s channels centered inside the visible (~400-670 nm) as well as for c interpolated at 715 nm.
-Enter "n" in response to step 7 prompt shift to the next 8 channels.
+Enter "n" in response to the step 7 prompt move up the spectrum to view the next set of 8 channels.
-  9. Evaluate flagged c spectra
+  7. Flag questionable c spetra for possible removal (see steps.

+  8. Evaluate flagged c spectra.
+You will now be asked to accept or reject your flagged c spectra.
     a.
-You will now be asked to accept or reject your flagged c spectra.
-The first flagged c spectrum is displayed in a 2-3 panneled.
-    These subplots compare flagged c spectrum to unflagged spectra located inside its 2 m depth bin (center), as well as those of neighboring depth bins.
-Subplots are labeled with depth of flagged c spectrum; solid black lines indicate  mean +/- 3*sigma of unflagged c spectra.
+View your first flagged c spectrum in the subplot display.
+Flagged c spectrum (red) will be plotted with all c spectra that fall within the 2 m depth bin (e.g. 0-2 m, 2-4 m, etc.) that encompasses it.
+Flagged c spectrum will also be ploted along with c spectra in adjacent 2 m depth bin(s).
+Solid black lines represent mean +/- 3*sigma of the unflagged c spectrum within a bin.
+Subplots are also labeled with numerical depth (m) of flagged spectrum.
     b.
+Compare shape and magnitude of flagged c spectrum against unflagged spectra.
-The purpose the above-mentioned plot is to allow users to evaluate flagged c spectrum by visually comparing it to the other spectra found nearby.
-Enter "keep" to "discard" to retain or remove spectrum from processing.
-DO NOT SELECT "edit"!
+    b.
+In the command window, enter "keep" to retain and "discard" to remove spectrum from analysis.
+DO NOT SELECT "EDIT"
     c.
-Confirm decision with "y" or "n"
+Confirm your decision using "y" or "n"
+    d.
+Repeat steps a-c with the remainder of flagged c spectra.
-  10. Evaluate flagged a spectra (see step 9)
+  9. Evaluate flagged a spectra (see steps 8a-d)

 Filling out metadata_HeaderFile_acs.txt:
 acsPROCESS_SEABASS relies on metadata_HeaderFile_acs.txt to process ac-s data.
 All information (excluding pure-water MAT files) should be included in this header.
 A header template (metadata_HeaderFile_acs.txt) indicating important fields is provided in GitHub acsPROCESS_SEABASS repository.
 When filling out this header file, the first three headers (indicating user instructions) should be left alone.
 Required information fields contain = signs.
 USER SHOULD ONLY ALTER TEXT APPEARING ON THE RIGHT HAND SIDE OF =.
 User should indicate unavailability of desired information with "NA".
 DO NOT DELETE ROWS!
 Below are fields contained in metadata_HeaderFile_acs.txt and instructions on how to fill them out.
 Spaces should never be used in header fields; use underscore instead (_).